Skip to main navigation Skip to search Skip to main content

 Abstract

-OBJECTIVE: To identify risk of serious infections-(SI) according to initial conventional synthetic disease modifying anti-rheumatic drugs-(csDMARD) and corticosteroids, in patients recruited to the National Early Inflammatory Arthritis Audit.
+To identify risk of serious infections (SI) according to initial conventional synthetic DMARDs (csDMARD) and CS, in patients recruited to the National Early Inflammatory Arthritis Audit.

-METHODS: An observational cohort study was used, including adults in England and Wales with new diagnoses of rheumatoid arthritis-(RA) between 2018-2023.
-Main outcome was SI-events, defined as infections requiring hospitalisation/or resulting in death.
+An observational cohort study was used, including adults in England and Wales with new diagnoses of RA between 2018 and 2023.
+The main outcome was SI events, defined as infections requiring hospitalization/or resulting in death.
 Secondary analyses evaluated SI-related mortality alone.
-Hazard ratios-(HR) were calculated using cox proportional hazards models.
+Hazard ratios (HR) were calculated using cox proportional hazards models.
 Primary predictor was initial treatment strategy, with confounder adjustments.

 Original languageEnglish